-It is widely used in many computer applications and comes with an ability to generate three lights, as the name suggests, red, blue and green.
+It is widely used in many computer applications and comes with the ability to generate three lights, as the name suggests, red, blue and green.
 The color of these lights is controlled by using PWM (pulse width modulation).
-Both the duty cycle of PWM and frequency used for generating the signal per second, prove to be handy for controlling all three colors.
+Both the duty cycle of PWM and the frequency used for generating the signal per second, prove to be handy for controlling all three colors.

 SMD LED stands for Surface Mount Device LED.
 It comes in a special package with the ability to be mounted on the PCB surface.
 It can be easily categorized based on the physical dimensions.
 It works both ways: separately or in combination with a compatible device.